Protobone/Protobone/README.md

-Uhhhh i dont know waht im doin here get me out please in stuck here
+why'd you check read me all out of the blue :0